 The rules regarding online betting in India are complex because technically each state can decide if gambling is legal or illegal.

-Online betting is a gray area for Indians but many still use online betting sites based overseas and to this date no resident has ever been punished or prosecuted for doing so.
-All laws and legislation are listed below along with betting sites and bookmakers you can use.
+Online betting is a grey area for Indians but many still use online betting sites based overseas and to this date no resident has ever been punished or prosecuted for doing so (all laws and legislation are listed below along with betting sites and bookmakers you can use).